 Eventually, Marla was referred to The Stables, a nontraditional Fayette County public school program operating at Central Kentucky Riding For Hope, (CKRH), located at the outer edge of The Kentucky Horse Park.
 She had some success there, but it was apparent she needed more help managing her symptoms.

 I received the referral for Marla at the end of March.
 From the beginning, I knew that working with Marla was going to be a challenge.
 Marla was wary of others and struggled to make friends.
-In our first meeting, Marla demonstrated her command of profanities and negative facial expressions and body language, but I knew I could handle this.
 A month later, Marla was still resistant to meeting with me, often not talking to me or refusing to meet with me at all.
 She continued to state, “I hate therapists and social workers.”

 At a loss of what to do next, I referred Marla to the Summer Therapeutic Riding program at CKRH.
 This equine therapy program would let Marla work with horses to learn about their grooming, how to ride them and the type of communication needed to work with animals.
 Her grandmother was willing and optimistic.
 When I called to suggest the program, her grandmother said, “Oh, I was so afraid you were going to say you were giving up on her.”
 Which is something they had unfortunately heard before from people when things got too tough.
 But I knew I could help Marla.
 I knew that she could benefit from this type of therapy.